 Skip navigation

-Every year, millions of British Columbia’s wild salmon are killed in commercial fisheries in Alaska.
+Every year, millions of migrating wild salmon are killed in commercial fisheries in Alaska.

-Fisheries in Alaska are scooping up Canadian salmon before they reach their home rivers to spawn.
-Meanwhile, B.C.'s salmon and steelhead have hit record lows.
-Bears and other wildlife are going hungry and B.C. fisheries are closed.
-First Nations are not meeting their food needs, commercial fishers are out of work and hard-working B.C. families can no longer catch a salmon to bring home for dinner.
+Fisheries in Alaska are scooping up salmon from B.C., Washington and Oregon before they reach their home rivers to spawn.
+Meanwhile, B.C.'s salmon and steelhead have hit record lows, southern resident killer whales are going hungry and commercial fisheries are closing.
+First Nations are not meeting their food needs, and hard-working families are losing the opportunity to bring a salmon home for dinner.

-The solution is easy—Alaska needs to move its dirty interception fisheries away from areas where B.C. salmon are returning to spawn, to inside waters where Alaskans can still catch their own fish.
+There's an easy solution—Alaska needs to move its dirty interception fisheries away from migration corridors, to inside waters where Alaskans can still catch their own fish.

 Give our wild salmon a chance.
 Stop the Alaskan plunder.